StrictlyBusiness/fda-food-recalls/README.md

 ## Deploying
 Travis CI is configured to automatically deploy to Github Pages ([gh-pages](tree/gh-pages) branch) on all success commits to the `master` branch.
 Travis CI will use the environment variable `GH_TOKEN` to push to Github Pages (configured as a secure environment variable).

 If you would like to deploy directly from your local build, you can run `gulp deploy`.
-You must be using SSH keys for with Github for authentication.
+You must be using SSH keys for git/Github authentication.